Sex positive psychotherapy for people ready to thrive.

 • Are you going to diagnose me?

-Diagnoses are a tool to help people get connected with the right kind of support and to help them make sense of what they are going through.
-However, diagnosing mental illness is not always (or even usually) very straightforward, and diagnoses don't even come close to representing the whole of any individual's experiences.
-Also, it's a common perspective in the mental health community that EVERYONE meets criteria for SOMETHING at some point in their life.
+Diagnoses are a tool to help people get connected with the right kind of support and to help them make sense of what they are going through, but diagnosing mental illness is not always (or even usually) very straightforward.
+Diagnoses don't come even remotely close to representing the whole of any individual's experiences, and I'm more likely to see most "disorders" through a broader, contextual, and even evolutionary lens, understanding that behaviors and thoughts have adaptive origins... even if they feel like an overwhelming shitshow right now.

 In short, if it seems like you could benefit from some additional support or insight that would merit a specific diagnosis, or you have a clear history or presentation of clinically relevant symptoms, we can talk about that.
 Otherwise, we won't worry about it.